 To support QoS differentiation in the SNPN with UE-requested QoS, the UE can request for an IPsec SA the same 5QI from the SNPN as the 5QI provided by the PLMN.
 It is assumed that UE-requested QoS is used only when the 5QIs used by the PLMN are from the range of standardized 5QIs.
 The packet filters in the requested QoS rule can be based on the N3IWF IP address and the SPI associated with the IPsec SA.

-When the UE accesses the PLMN over NWu via a SNPN, the AMF in the serving PLMN shall send an indication toward the UE during the Registration procedure to indicate whether an IMS voice over PS session is supported or not.
+When the UE accesses the PLMN over NWu via a SNPN, the AMF in the PLMN shall send an indication toward the UE during the Registration procedure to indicate whether an IMS voice over PS session is supported or not.